How to book independent travel and rail-ski packages to the Alps

 Husband and wife team Phil and Jacky have been helping people book train travel to the Alps and other destinations for many years, with their small Canterbury-based booking agency.
 They charge a fee for booking, but are hugely experienced.

 The name suggests only travel to Switzerland, but Switzerland Travel Centre can book almost all journeys into European destinations.

 Phone: 0207 420 4934

 Mon-Fri 9am - 5pm; Saturdays 9am - 1pm; closed Sundays.

 How to book the Eurostar Ski Train

 Prices are advertised as 'From £149 return, per adult' (from London to the Alps - standard class).
 But what does it cost in reality?
 For non-peak dates, standard-class fares do indeed start at £150, and if you book in advance you could get fares of £150 - £220 return per adult, which will gradually creep up to the £320 return mark the logner the train is on sale.
-However, for peak dates (Christmas, New Year, February Half-term and Easter), the fares automatically seem to start at £300 return per adult, and range from £300 - £450 return per adult, depending on the date.
+However, for peak dates (Christmas, New Year, February Half-term and Easter), the fares automatically seem to range from £350 - £500 return per adult, depending on the date.
 Fares for children aged 4-11 are about 30% cheaper than adult prices, and children under four years old can travel for free without an actual reserved seat.

 You can also book the Eurostar Ski Train as part of a rail-ski package - see our rail-ski packages section.